sandervanhooft/laravel-payable-redirect-mollie/README.md

 ### Events
 PaymentEvents are dispatched for easy integration with your own custom listeners (see [Laravel events and listeners](https://laravel.com/docs/5.4/events)).
 The following events are available:

 - PaymentUpdated: this event is dispatched when Mollie calls the webhook.
 It checks whether the payment status really has changed.
-Depending on the new status, it dispatches one of the events below.
+Depending on the new status, it dispatches one of the [Mollie based](https://www.mollie.com/nl/docs/status) events below.
 - PaymentCancelled
 - PaymentChargedBack
 - PaymentExpired